juice-shop/pwning-juice-shop/part2/access.md

 #### Hints

-* Check the Javascript console for errors if nothing happens when you try to delete feedback entries
+* Nothing happens when you try to delete feedback entries?
+Check the Javascript console for errors!

-### Change the href of the link within the O-Saft product description
+### Change the href of the link within the O-Saft product description {#changeProductChallenge}

+The _OWASP SSL Advanced Forensic Tool (O-Saft)_ product has a link in its description that leads to that projects wiki page.
+In this challenge you are supposed to change that link so that it will send you to http://kimminich.de instead.
+It is important to exactly follow the challenge instruction to make it light up green on the score board:

+* Original link tag in the description: `<a href="https://www.owasp.org/index.php/O-Saft" target="_blank">More...</a>`
+* Expected link tag in the description: `<a href="http://kimminich.de" target="_blank">More...</a>`

 #### Hints

+* _Theoretically_ there are three possible ways to beat this challenge:
+  * Finding an administrative functionality in the web application that lets you change product data
+  * Looking for possible holes in the RESTful API that would allow you to update a product
+  * Attempting an SQL Injection attack that sneaks in an `UPDATE` statement on product data
+* _In practice_ two of these three ways should turn out to be dead ends